AviciaGuild/avomod/README.md

 This mod is still relatively new, and may have bugs in it.
 If you find any bugs, please notify Albb_n or newracket.

+Every feature is tested thouroughly before being released, however, if something gets by us, and you crash, please notify Albb_n or newracket and provide the crash-report, so we can fix it.
+Thanks!

 ## **<span style="text-decoration:underline;">Commands:</span>**

 * World age command (lists age of world)